Brian Hastings

-Brian Frederick Hastings (born 23 March 1940) is a former New Zealand cricketer.
-A middle-order batsman, he played 31 Tests between 1969 and 1976, scoring four centuries.
+Brian Frederick Hastings (23 March 1940 – 7 October 2024) was a New Zealand cricketer.
+A middle-order batsman, he played 31 Test matches between 1969 and 1976, scoring four centuries.
 He played first-class cricket for Wellington, Central Districts and Canterbury between 1958 and 1977.

 Cricket career

 Early career

-Born in the southern Wellington suburb of Island Bay, Hastings was educated at Wellington College.
-He made his first-class debut for Wellington at the age of 17 in the final match of the Plunket Shield in 1957-58, scoring 27 and 22 in a low-scoring match that Wellington won.
+Born on 23 March 1940 in the southern Wellington suburb of Island Bay, Hastings was educated at Wellington College.
+He made his first-class debut for Wellington at the age of 17 in the final match of the Plunket Shield in 1957–58, scoring 27 and 22 in a low-scoring match that Wellington won.
 He was immediately selected to play in one of the trial matches to help the selectors choose the team to tour England in 1958, but he was not successful.

-He did not play first-class cricket again until late in 1960, but he captained the New Zealand Colts team on its tour of Australia in the 1959-60 season.
-In 1960-61 he had a full first-class season with Central Districts, with moderate success.
-In 1961-62 he played his first match for Canterbury in the final match of the Plunket Shield season, scoring 149 and "batting beautifully".
+He did not play first-class cricket again until late in 1960, but he captained the New Zealand Colts team on its tour of Australia in the 1959–60 season.
+In 1960–61 he had a full first-class season with Central Districts, with moderate success.
+In 1961 he transferred in his work with Shell Oil New Zealand from Blenheim to Christchurch, to commence work at The Press and in the 1961–62 season he played his first match for Canterbury in the final match of the Plunket Shield, scoring 149 and "batting beautifully".

-Hastings struggled in subsequent seasons until 1964-65, when he made 629 runs for Canterbury at an average of 62.90, characterised by firm driving and crisp square-cutting.
-He captained Canterbury in their first-class match against New Zealand Under-23 at the end of the season and dominated the match, scoring 226 of Canterbury’s total of 396; New Zealand Under-23 made only 157 and 81.
+Hastings struggled in subsequent seasons until 1964–65, when he made 629 runs for Canterbury at an average of 62.90, characterised by firm driving and crisp square-cutting.
+He captained Canterbury in their first-class match against New Zealand Under-23 at the end of the season and dominated the match, scoring 226 of Canterbury's total of 396; New Zealand Under-23 made only 157 and 81.
 He was considered unlucky not to be selected for New Zealand's tour of India, Pakistan and England in 1965.
-His next three seasons were moderate, but his performances in 1968-69 "finally convinced everyone that Hastings was of international class".
+His next three seasons were moderate, but his performances in 1968–69 "finally convinced everyone that Hastings was of international class".

+Hastings played his club cricket in Christchurch for West Christchurch University Cricket Club, now known as Burnside West Christchurch University Cricket Club, as the person who gave him his job at The Press was playing for that club.
+Hastings would go on to have a significant role in the club.